Ethanol’s discount to gasoline widened to the largest gap in more than a week on ample stockpiles and higher imports for the fuel additive.

 Chicago ethanol gained 4.5 cents, or 1.9 percent, to $2.39 a gallon and in New York the biofuel rose 1 cent to $2.455.

 Gasoline for February delivery climbed 3.31 cents, or 1.2 percent, to $2.8299 a gallon on the New York Mercantile Exchange.

 Corn for March delivery gained 1 cent to $7.285 a bushel in Chicago.
 One bushel makes at least 2.75 gallons of ethanol.

 U.S. ethanol makers have tempered production in the face of higher corn prices caused by drought and the supply glut.

 Output in the week ended Jan.
 11 fell to 784,000 barrels a day, the lowest since the U.S. Energy Department’s statistical unit began tracking weekly data in June 2010.

-Aemetis Inc. (AMTX), a U.S. ethanol producer, idled production at its plant in Keyes, California, citing “unprofitable market conditions for corn ethanol,” and will upgrade the operation to make fuel from sorghum as well, it said today.
+Aemetis Inc. (AMTX:US), a U.S. ethanol producer, idled production at its plant in Keyes, California, citing “unprofitable market conditions for corn ethanol,” and will upgrade the operation to make fuel from sorghum as well, it said today.

 Abengoa SA (ABG), a Spanish engineering and renewable energy company, said Jan.
 16 it halted output at ethanol mills in York and Ravenna, Nebraska, until market conditions improve.